vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ### VDI chain protection

-This means your previous VM disks and snapshots should be "merged" (*coalesced* in the XenServer world) before we can take a new snapshot.
-This mechanism is handled by XenServer itself, not Xen Orchestra.
+Backup jobs regularly delete snapshots.
+When a snapshot is deleted, either manually or via a backup job, it triggers the need for Xenserver to coalesce the VDI chain - to merge the remaining snapshots.
+This means generally we cannot take too many new snapshots on said VM until Xenserver has finished running a coalesce job on the VDI chain.
+This mechanism and scheduling is handled by XenServer itself, not Xen Orchestra.
 But we can check your existing VDI chain and avoid creating more snapshots than your storage can merge.
-Otherwise, this will lead to catastrophic consequences.
-Xen Orchestra is the **only** XenServer/XCP backup product dealing with this.
+If we don't, this will lead to catastrophic consequences.
+Xen Orchestra is the **only** XenServer/XCP backup product that takes this into account and offers protection.

 Without this detection, you could have 2 potential issues: